yul154/Computer-Science-Learning/Java tutorials points/Collections Framework.md

 ```

 ## SortedSet Interface
-> A set that further provides a total orderinng onn its elements
+> A set that further provides a total ordering on its elements

 * The elements are ordered using their natural ordering, or by a comparator provided at set creation time.
 * All elements inserted into a sorted set must implement the `Comparable` interface